vanish125/gpsdo-fw/README.md

 Fix:
 ![GPS Passthrough](https://github.com/fredzo/gpsdo-fw/blob/main/doc/gpsdo-fix-pin.jpg?raw=true)

-This wrong wiring does not seem to have an impact on GPSDOs with ISOTEMP OCXO installed, that might explain why it has not beed detected at design time.
+This wrong wiring does not seem to have an impact on GPSDOs with ISOTEMP OCXO installed, that might explain why it has not been detected at design time.

 ### Hardware Extensions